 Alongside aphids, mealy bugs are also increasingly causing problems in tomato crops grown under glass.
 Their existence and movements are hard to detect, making control a complicated matter.
 Good to know: mealy bugs were among the very first pests to be combated with natural enemies - ladybirds.

 Lastly, there's the problem of caterpillars – the larvae of moths.
-In greenhouse-grown and outdoor tomato crops, Tomato leafminer represents a particularly tricky problem.
-In subtropical regions, species such as Spodoptera, Cotton bollworm, and Duponchelia often cause issues.
+In greenhouse-grown and outdoor tomato crops, Tuta absoluta represents a particularly tricky problem.
+In subtropical regions, species such as Spodoptera, Helicoverpa, and Duponchelia often cause issues.